-Financial assets comprise Amounts due from group undertakings, Loans and advances to customers, Other debtors, Other assets and Cash and cash equivalents.
-Financial liabilities comprise Amounts due to group undertakings, Amounts due to related party, Unsecured loan stock and Trade and other payables.
+Financial assets comprise Amounts due from group undertakings, Loans and advances to customers and Other debtors.
+Financial liabilities comprise Amounts due to group undertakings and Trade and other payables.

 On initial recognition, financial assets are classified as measured at amortised cost.